 Our carbon footprint is comprised of three scopes of energy usage.
 Scope 1 is from the fuel consumption and emissions of our fishing fleet and factories.
-Scope 2 is energy consumed from third parties, such as power we draw from local grids.
-Scope 3 emissions are those produced by our suppliers, which will be considered in future reports.
+Scope 2 covers emissions from purchased electricity, heat, and steam.
+Scope 3 emissions are those generated from our purchase of goods and services and other indirect sources per the graphic below, and will be considered in future reports.
 This report presents our consolidated Scope 1 and 2 emissions, and thus evaluates our owned fleet and processors of NFD, SolTuna, Seafman, and Gralco.

-In total, Tri Marine's operations generated an estimated 46,922 tons of $CO_2$ equivalent, averaging just over a half ton (.51) of $CO_2$ emissions per single ton of finished product (canned tuna).
+In total, Tri Marine's operations generated an estimated 46,922 tons of CO2 equivalent, averaging just over a half ton (.51) of CO2 emissions per single ton of finished product (canned tuna).
 Compared to other sources of food production, particularly animal protein, this is quite low.
 For example, alternatives like beef generate over 10 times the amount of GHGs for the equivalent weight.
 Nonetheless, we aim to better understand and address our carbon footprint.